lightbits/lightbits.github.io/euler2/euler2.markdown

         | -y    x    1 |
 -->

-Why, this is the same matrix as before, what gives?
+Well how about that, it's the same matrix as before!

+Still no reaction?

+Ok, maybe *understanding* is a prerequisite for *appreciation*.

 <br>
 <br>
 <br>
 # Physics

+Let' take a moment to contemplate.
 It seems like there is a **canonical small rotation**, that **all forms of rotations tend towards**.
 How can we intuitively appreciate this?

 Let's look at a simple case first: 2D rotations.